 If, as a legal professional institution, you believe that people should be punished for their thoughts, then you can give me whatever punishment you want.
 But I will continue to express my opinions freely.

 For more than three decades, Eren Keskin, lawyer and advocate for women's and minority rights, has suffered numerous trials, spent time in prison, lived under threat and, twice, attempts on her life.
+Undeterred, she remains an outspoken, high profile rights campaigner.
+In 2016 she joined the ranks of hundreds of journalists, writers, and activists on trial in Turkey for their defence of freedom of expression.

 For more than three decades, Eren Keskin, lawyer and advocate for women's and minority rights, has suffered numerous trials, spent time in prison, lived under threat and, twice, attempts on her life.
 Undeterred, she remains an outspoken, high profile rights campaigner with a possible 10-month prison sentence hanging over her.